Visual arts education: Italy

 Art schools were established in Italy as early as the 13th century, starting with a painting school in Venice founded by a Greek painter named Theophanes around 1200.

 The Netherlands

 The Dutch Art Teachers Association (Nederlandse Vereniging voor Tekenonderwijs) was founded in 1880 and began to publish a monthly magazine in 1884.
 Since the late 20th century, the growing diversity of Dutch society has made Dutch art and art education increasingly multicultural.

 United Kingdom

 Formal art education emerged in the United Kingdom in the early 19th century, motivated in part by a desire to match the quality of design work being done in France.
 The model initially adopted was that of the German commercial schools.
 Prince Albert was particularly influential in the creation of schools of Art in the UK.

 Currently in the UK, the art curriculum is prescribed by the government's National Curriculum except in public or fee paying schools.
 Prince Charles has created The Prince's Drawing School in Hoxton to preserve the teaching of academic drawing.

+AccessArt

+AccessArt is a British arts charity and membership organization, working across the UK to further 'the advancement of visual arts education'.
+It is the leading provider of digital visual arts resources in the UK, with over 22,000 schools as paying members, using AccessArt's educational materials in their teaching.

+Founded in 1999 by Royal College of Art graduates, Paula Briggs and Sheila Ceccarelli and registering as a charity in 2004.
+Projects include: